anaTuli133/Food-Ordering-Website/README.md

-# 🍔 FoodBazar
+# 🍔 Foodie

-FoodBazar is a web-based food ordering and management system developed using **ASP.NET**.
+Foodie is a web-based food ordering and management system developed using **ASP.NET**.
 The project is designed to provide a simple and efficient platform where users can browse food items, place orders, and manage food-related activities digitally.
 It is suitable for academic projects as well as a foundation for real-world food delivery applications.

 ---